714 related texts · 5 related myths · Page 3 of 15

-We all know the story from Exodus, but the Rabbis in Shir HaShirim Rabbah, the collection of rabbinic commentary on the Song of Songs, really dig into the depths of that betrayal. ...
+The familiar story is this: from Exodus, but the Rabbis in Shir HaShirim Rabbah, the collection of rabbinic commentary on the Song of Songs, really dig into the depths of that betr...

 Rabbi Nachman of Breslov taught that prayer is the essential weapon of the Messiah.
 Not a sword.
 Not an army.
 Prayer.
 The teaching begins with a striking image from the Zohar: the ...